Jean Prouvé: Middle years

 Prouvé's studio built industrial buildings from aluminum and sent hundreds of aluminum sheds to Africa.
 He also designed an aluminum prefabricated house, the Maison Tropicale, for use in Africa.
+The purpose of the use of aluminum is to make it as lightweight as possible as it is a prefabricated house.
+The side panels slide, so depending on the time of day, it can help circulate air throughout the space.
+The circular holes in the facade detail allow for the sun to enter to create pockets of natural sunlight.
 The Maisons Tropicales were designed to address the shortage of housing and civic buildings in France's African colonies.

 Prouvé designed and manufactured three prototype Maisons Tropicales for West Africa between 1949 and 1951.
 One was shipped to Niamey, capital of Niger, and two to Brazzaville, then capital of the French colony of Middle Congo.
 The two that went to Brazzaville were assembled on the same property—one as the house, the other as an office for a French company that sold aluminum products, including Prouvé structures.
 One of the Brazzaville structures and the house in Niamey were eventually disassembled and shipped back to Paris.
 The second, larger Brazzaville house is made from folded sheet steel and aluminium.
 For ease of transport all the parts were flat, lightweight and could be neatly packed into a cargo plane.

 Prouvé's business failed in 1952, although Le Corbusier, one of his early clients, continued to consult him on technical matters.
 After Maxéville he started "Constructions Jean Prouvé".
 In 1953, he designed the facade of the restaurant of the Hotel de France in Conakry, Guinea, consisting of shutters that pivoted and opened on the sea.
 When clergyman Abbé Pierre made an appeal for donations to build emergency housing for homeless people during the winter of 1954, Prouvé designed the 'Maison des Jours Meilleurs' (A house for better days); measuring 57 square metres, with two bedrooms and a large living area, a few men equipped with simple tools could build the house in seven hours.
 Prouvé's response to a 1956 commission for a schoolhouse that could be easily dismantled and relocated, the asymmetrical Villejuif Demountable House (1956) is a lightweight project whose sheet-steel props support a cantilevered wooden roof.
 The school was later disassembled and its components used in other buildings.